MWC 2021 news, dates and everything so far from the big smartphone show

 You’ll find everything we've heard so far below, and as soon as we learn more we’ll update this article with all the details.
 So make sure to check back here if you want to stay up to date on MWC 2021.

-MWC 2021 is going ahead right now, and we're set to hear a variety of smaller announcements at the show.
+MWC 2021 is going ahead right now, and we've already heard announcements from Lenovo and TCL.
+We're also likely to hear a variety of other announcements at the show.
 That said, there has been little that has been confirmed to go ahead.

 Cut to the chase